 Stock market research websites take a lot of different forms.
 Some services focus on recommending stocks that you can buy right now, while others take a more hands-off approach and simply give you a suite of tools that you can use to do your research.
 Additionally, there are free stock research websites and paid services.

 With that in mind, let’s look at some of the common differences between the best stock market websites.

 Technical vs. Fundamental Research

-Stock research websites typically use a combination of technical and fundamental information to recommend stocks, but most services lean heavily towards one or the other.
+Stock analysis websites typically use a combination of technical and fundamental information to recommend stocks, but many services lean heavily towards one or the other.

-If you focus on short-term trading, technical research in the form of chart pattern identification and tools for technical analysis are likely to be most helpful to you.
+If you focus on short-term trading, technical research in the form of chart pattern identification and tools for technical analysis is likely to be most helpful to you.
 Technical research tools often offer advanced charts, alert features, and scanners with filters for common technical patterns.
-Technical tools can also draw in other information, such as insider trading, market sentiment, and analyst recommendations to help you find new trade ideas.
+Technical tools can also draw in other information, such as insider trading, market sentiment, stock market news, and analyst recommendations to help you find new trade ideas.
 Technical analysis is usually used by active traders.

 On the other hand, long-term investors may prefer fundamental research tools that focus on calculating fair value and identifying long-term industry trends.
 Many fundamental trading tools offer unique ways of visualizing key financial data and comparing it across companies within an industry.
-Many fundamental research services also use stock scanners, although the filter parameters may be more geared towards financial data than chart patterns.
+Many fundamental research services also include a stock screener, although the filter parameters may be more geared towards financial data than chart patterns.